Nahbruhh/FEA-Nonlinear-Prediction/README.md

+## Authors

+-   Copyright (c) 2025 Nahbruhh - Nguyen Manh Tuan (https://github.com/Nahbruhh)

 # FEA Nonlinear Prediction Using Machine Learning

-This project uses machine learning to predict nonlinear Finite Element Analysis (FEA) results (stress and strain) based on linear FEA outputs.
+This project uses machine learning to predict nonlinear FEA results (stress and strain) based on linear FEA outputs.
 This approach aims to provide faster and more cost-effective predictions compared to traditional nonlinear FEA simulations.

 ## Project Description

-The goal is to develop a machine learning model that accurately predicts nonlinear FEA outputs (stress and strain) using linear FEA outputs as input features.
+The goal is to develop a machine learning model that accurately predicts nonlinear FEA outputs using linear FEA outputs as input features.

 **Input Features (X):**